1980 World Series of Poker

-The 1980 World Series of Poker (WSOP) was a series of poker tournaments held at Binion's Horseshoe.
+The 1980 World Series of Poker (WSOP) was a series of poker tournaments held at Binion's Horseshoe in May 1980.

-Preliminary events
+Events

+There were 11 preliminary events at the 1980 World Series of Poker.
+The 1980 WSOP notably featured 11 players earning their first career bracelets in the first ten events.
+Lakewood Louie recorded his third consecutive World Series winning a bracelet.

 Main Event

 There were 73 entrants to the main event, with each paying an entry fee of $10,000.
+Stu Ungar defeated Doyle Brunson, who was seeking a record third Main Event win, heads-up.
 The 1980 Main Event was Ungar's first of three main event championship victories.